Las Vegas Art Museum: History

 The Las Vegas Art Museum celebrated Las Vegas Diaspora: The Emergence of Contemporary Art from the Neon Homeland curated by Dave Hickey from Sept.
 30 to Dec.
 30, 2007.
 The exhibit featured a selection of works by 26 artists who studied with Dave Hickey from 1990 to 2001 when he taught art theory and criticism in the Department of Art at the University of Nevada, Las Vegas.
 Participating artists include: Rev. Ethan Acres, Robert Acuna, Philip Argent, Aaron Baker, Tim Bavington, Thomas Burke, Jane Callister, Bradley Corman, Jacqueline Ehlis, Curtis Fairman, Gajin Fujita, Sush Machida Gaikotsu, James Gobel, Sherin Guirguis, Jack Hallberg, James Hough, Shawn Hummel, Carrie Jenkins, Angela Kallus, Wayne Littlejohn, Victoria Reynolds, David Ryan, Jason Tomme, Sean Slattery, Yek and Almond Zigmund.

 Lumpkin also created the 702 Series that features solo exhibition by artists who were born and raised in Las Vegas, who initiated careers in Las Vegas, or who presently live and work in our city who represent Las Vegas in the broader national and international communities.

 The 702 Series has featured exhibits by Sush Machida Gaikotsu and Stephen Hendee.

 The museum had started as an affiliate of the Smithsonian Institution.
 This affiliation was ended in 2007.

 The museum closed its doors to the public on February 28, 2009, citing falling donations.
-In 2012, the Las Vegas Art Museum collection moved to the newly renovated Barrick Museum, as part of a partnership between it and the University of Nevada, Las Vegas.
+In 2012, the Las Vegas Art Museum collection moved to the newly renovated Marjorie Barrick Museum of Art, as part of a partnership between it and the University of Nevada, Las Vegas.
 The Las Vegas-Clark County Library now operates the former museum space at the Sahara West branch as separate art galleries.